A Plan to Renew the Promise of American Life

 That’s it.

 Why the states?
 Because they’re the only element in the system that can exert pressure from the outside, like a flying buttress.
-The three branches can’t do it.
+The three federal branches can’t do it.

 Why such a tight leash on the debt?
 Because Uncle Sam won’t reform his ways voluntarily.
 He needs an accountability partner, a co-signer.
 And again, the states are the only entity that can be trusted, and have the incentive, to provide that service.

-Now, if it turns out I’m wrong, and we add these amendments and they don’t work, then I reluctantly conclude that we may need a third and final amendment — but, to be clear, only as a last resort, and only in a scenario where the federal courts are the real roadblock.
+Now, if it turns out I’m wrong, if we add these amendments and they don’t work, then I reluctantly conclude that we may need a third and final amendment — but, to be clear, only as a last resort, and only in a scenario where the federal courts are the real roadblock.
 Something along the following lines:

 Each state fills one seat on the U.S. Supreme Court, with each justice serving no more than, say, twelve years.

-And if that doesn’t work — God help us.
+And if that doesn’t work — God help us!

 Ideally, the amendments would be proposed by Congress.
 Realistically, they’ll have to be proposed by the states, through an Article V convention.
 I’ve explained elsewhere why I think fears of such a convention ‘running away’ and ‘totally rewriting the Constitution’ are entirely misplaced.